ramen-dev/ramen-api-docs/source/includes/v2/_installation.md

 lets you install JavaScript libraries at the touch of a button.
 If you are already using Eager, you can install Ramen in just a few clicks without needing to write any code or deploy any changes to your application.
-If not, we *strongly recommend* looking into it, because it is awesome.

 ### Installation methods